Skip to main content

 the Royal Festival Hall

-Sales are also now live for our performance of Elgar's The Kingdom at London’s Royal Festival Hall,
+Sales are now live for our performance of Elgar's The Kingdom at London’s Royal Festival Hall,

 29 January 2026 at 7.30pm